 Type of Mortgage

 The two main categories of mortgage types are conventional loans, which are backed by a bank or another private lender, and government-backed loans.
-The first step, then, toward finding out which type of loan is best for you in Los Angeles is to decide between a conventional or government-backed loan.
+The first step, then, toward finding out which type of loan is best for you in Riverside is to decide between a conventional or government-backed loan.

 A conventional loan is offered by and backed by a private lender such as a bank, credit union, or savings and loan.
 Because these loans are not backed by any third party and the lender’s risk is thus greater, a conventional loan will require you to have very good credit.
 This type of loan also typically requires a larger down payment than others.